← Back to blog

 How to model, merge, and render a live order book from a WebSocket feed - covering data normalisation, price level aggregation, and rendering at 60fps.

-By Oliver Benns
+Oliver Benns

 The order book is the centrepiece of any trading application.
 It shows live supply and demand across price levels, updating dozens of times per second.
 Getting it wrong means laggy UIs, stale prices, and frustrated traders.